shevapato2008/myBlog/algorithms/machinelearning/nnml/week4.md

 mathjax: true
 ---

-## Week 4 - The Backpropagation Learning Procedure
+## Week 4 - Learning Feature Vectors for Words

 ### a.
 Learning to Predict the Next Word
 ---